 Remember that unless your vehicle was purchased exclusively for business use and is never driven for personal trips, claiming 100% of your mileage as a business expense will raise big red flags that could lead to an audit.
 The CRA and the IRS know that most small business owners use their vehicle for both business and personal purposes, and they expect your claim to match this reality.

 Rules for claiming mileage may vary by jurisdiction and according to your business type.
 This is also an area where rules change frequently.
 Make sure that you are aware of the rules that apply to your situation.
-You may want to consider inviting your accountant into your Wave account during tax time to help ensure you’re getting the largest tax deduction possible while reducing the risk of an audit.
+You may want to consider inviting your accountant into your Wave account during tax time to help ensure you’re getting the largest tax deduction possible!

 For every mile or kilometre that you drive, you’re eligible for a specific deduction rate.
 This rate changes regularly, so double check the current rates using the links below, or ask your accountant for updated information.